CyndieKamau/Secure-Sysadmin-Practices/README.md

 # Secure-Sysadmin-Practices
-A repo on how I perform security checks as a System Admin
+A repo on how I perform security checks as a Linux System Admin